-If your plans to use OpenBOM are going beyond just exporting Part List from CAD system and sending to contractor, you would like to invest time and create Part Catalogs, which will become a great place to centralize all information about Parts in your company and also bring data from contractors and suppliers.
+If your plans to use OpenBOM are going beyond just exporting Part List from the CAD system and sending to a contractor, you would like to invest time and create Part Catalogs, which will become a great place to centralize all information about Parts in your company and also bring data from contractors and suppliers.

 You can create Part Catalogs by 1/ Importing Part Catalog in Excel; 2/ Creating Part Catalog manually.

 To create Part Catalog manually, use Create New Part Catalog command: